K': Conception and creation

-Nevertheless, character designer Tatsuhiko Kanaoka, better known as "Falcoon", said K' was one of his favorite original King of Fighters characters.
-He further compared him with Dante, the main character of Devil May Cry based on their anti-heroic traits.
+Design

+K' shares several similarities with Cool from the fighting game The Fallen Angels as its designers moved to SNK to work in The King of Fighters '99.
+Cool would also influence Angel from the next game The King of Fighters 2001.
+Zeng Luoliyu from Bilibi said while this might count as plagiarism, it was never judged by anybody.
 Fellow designer Hiroaki Hashimoto said that while most characters felt difficult to illustrate, K' did not give him problems, making him the easiest character during his game debut, The King of Fighters 2000.
 Furthermore, Hiroaki said that he has memorised the design of K' to the point he never needed to check an image in order to draw a different stance involving the character.
 In one of the images he made, Hiroaki's superiors said that his eyes were incorrectly colored but Hiroaki insisted it was made on purpose and as in multiple arts K' stares at Kula Diamond and thus his eye color reflects Kula's.
-In terms of design, Shin'ichi Morioka was responsible for the K's look.
-He based K' on Cool, a character from the arcade fighting game The Fallen Angels.
 When drawing him, Falcoon states K' can be challenging due to similar parts within his appearance.